MAX Blue Line: Inauguration and later improvements

 On September 5, 1986, the $214 million (equivalent to $ in dollars) light rail line—now called Metropolitan Area Express (MAX)—opened for service.
 Its new name was selected through a public contest held by The Oregonian and TriMet in June 1986.
 TriMet designer Jeff Frane, who attributed inspiration to his son Alex, made the winning suggestion.
 As the planning of an extension to the west side progressed, this line came to be referred to as the Eastside MAX.
 Freeway transfer funds provided $178.3 million, or 83 percent of the total cost.
 The project was completed $10 million under budget.
 An estimated 250,000 people attended the opening celebrations which spanned three days.
 Downtown retailers, many of whom had opposed light rail, reported substantial increases in sales following the line's opening.
 Nine new bus lines were created and six existing bus routes were modified as feeder routes.
 MAX trains initially operated between 5:00 am and 1:30 am, with headways as short as seven minutes.
 Fares ranged $0.85–$1.30 to travel up to four paid zones.
 Rides were free within Fareless Square from opening day until 2012.

+For the first 11 years, accessibility was provided by wheelchair lifts on the platforms, most housed within open-sided brick shelters.

 Originally, MAX trains did not automatically stop at every station, if no one was waiting to board when a train approached a given stop.
 MAX cars were equipped with stop-request bell cords (as are commonly found on American transit buses), which passengers needed to pull to signal the operator that they wanted to get off at the next stop.
 However, after finding that the times when a train could pass a station without needing to stopbecause no one was getting on or offwere mainly limited to late-night hours and a small number of less-used stations, TriMet removed the bell cords in November 1994 and changed its operating practices to have trains stop at every station at all times.